peract/peract/README.md

     framework.eval_type='last' \
     rlbench.headless=False
 ```
-If you are on a headless machine turn off the visualization with `headless=True`.
+If you are on a headless machine, turn off the visualization with `headless=True`.

 You can evaluate the same agent on other tasks.
 First generate a validation dataset like above (or [download a pre-generated dataset](#download)) and then run `eval.py`.